hcvst/telegram-wrapper/README.md

 please consider improving `Telewrap.Helpers` or `Telewrap.Messaging` and send me a pull request.

-A big Thank You to [klappvisor](https://github.com/klappvisor), the author of the [Haskell Telegram API](https://github.com/klappvisor/haskell-telegram-api).
+A big Thank You to [klappvisor](https://github.com/klappvisor), the primary author of the [Haskell Telegram API](https://github.com/klappvisor/haskell-telegram-api).